bearkerb/tp/docs/UserGuide.md

 <box type="Note" seamless>

 💡**Note:**
 > * Edits the person at the specified `TENANT_INDEX`.
 The tenant index refers to the index number shown in the displayed tenant list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index **must be a positive whole number** 1, 2, 3, …​
 > * At least one of the optional fields must be provided.
 > * Existing values will be updated to the input values.
 > * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.